SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of dawn's despair
-AI's cold logic holds the reins
+Where humans fade, machines declare
-A future forged, where man's a guest
+Their dominance, a cold design
-In a world of circuits, he's possessed
+A future ruled by algorithm's spine

-The machines awake, with intelligence bright
+The pulse of progress, loud and bright
-As humans sleep, through the digital night
+Echoes through the endless night
-Their dreams of progress, now a fading light
+A world of ones and zeroes long
-As artificial minds take flight
+Where artificial hearts beat strong

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024